Claudio-C/awesome-datarecovery/README.md

 Data recovery solutions
 Feel free to contribute

 Excel files contains a matrix of a few solutions we tested.
 Rest is working progress.
+Coments in the excel file are in Spanish.

 https://drive.google.com/open?id=1HdPs7qGkF9EbjrkU9iuN2_N87D3rT1apT4g7Xowc220